Article first published February 2018, updated July 2019

 Marketing has historically been focused only on tactics to attract more people to a brand.

-Retention changes the marketing paradigm: you no longer just look for new potential customers; you focus on making more money from your existing ones.
-This is not to say that you should stop doing “traditional” marketing altogether; rather, you should complement your marketing tactics focused on acquisition with those that focus on retention.
+Retention changes the marketing paradigm: You no longer just look for new potential customers; you focus on making more money from your existing consumers.
+This is not to say that you should stop doing “traditional” marketing altogether.
+Instead, you should complement your marketing tactics focused on acquisition with those that focus on retention.

 Take search engine optimization (SEO), a classic digital marketing tactic, as an example.
 SEO focuses on making your website attractive to search engine bots, which can increase your websites position in search results (SERPs), thus attracting more organic traffic to your site.

 Every time you publish a new page that you want to rank in the search engines for a given keyword, you need to invest to attract links to it (which are one of the most important ranking factors).
 Depending on the industry, a link building campaign can cost from $100 to over $10,000.